igorline/slither_wiki/Advanced-usage.md

  - [SlithIR](./SlithIR)
  - [SSA](./SlithIR-SSA)

-[Contact us](https://www.trailofbits.com/contact/) or join our [Slack channel](https://empireslacking.herokuapp.com/) (#ethereum) if you need help to integrate the API into external tools or to build custom analyses to answer specific needs.
+[Contact us](https://www.trailofbits.com/contact/) or join our [Slack channel](https://empireslacking.herokuapp.com/) (#ethereum) if you need help to integrate the API into external tools or to build custom analyses.
 We're happy to contribute to industrial and academic projects.